Feature Race Tips:

 form bonus or penalty.
 This BASE rating and form bonus/penalty

-are combined to mould a net rating, used to predict the expected
+are combined to mold a net rating, used to predict the expected

 finishing position of each horse in the upcoming race.